Remote Sensing Applications and Uses

 1. Determining soil moisture content using active and passive sensors from space

-Soil moisture contributes so much to understanding Earth sciences… the water cycle, weather forecasting, drought and floods.
+Soil moisture contributes so much to understanding Earth sciences… For example, it explains Earth’s water cycle, weather forecasting, drought and floods.
 But did you know there are two ways to derive soil moisture from space?
-1) Active sensors like Radarsat-2 illuminate their target and measures backscatter – resulting in high spatial resolution but low accuracy.
-2) Passive sensors like SMOS measures naturally emitted microwave radiation – highly accurate but poor spatial resolution.
+First, it uses passive and active sensors.
+Active sensors like Radarsat-2 illuminate their target and measures backscatter.
+In turn, this results in high spatial resolution but low accuracy.
+Second, passive sensors like SMOS measures naturally emitted microwave radiation.
+Unlike active sensors, it gives highly accurate but poor spatial resolution.
 How can we get the best of both worlds?
-This is what SMAP is trying to achieve – Soil Moisture Active Passive.
-Learn more: NASA’s Soil Moisture Active Passive (SMAP) Mission
+This is what NASA’s Soil Moisture Active Passive (SMAP) Mission strives to achieve.

 2. Mapping with laser precision using Light Detection and Ranging technology

 If Dr. Evil was a geographer, LiDAR would be his weapon of choice.
-I can see it now… pinky in the mouth saying “bring out the laser“.
-LiDAR measures the distance from the airborne platform to the earth surface using laser beams.
+I can see it now, pinky in the mouth saying “bring out the laser“.
+LiDAR measures the distance from the airborne platform to Earths surface using laser beams.
 This is how LiDAR got its name – “Light Detection and Ranging”.
 What makes LiDAR so special is its densely sampled points at laser accuracy.
-Digital surface models, digital elevation models and light intensity models can all be derived from LiDAR.
-Learn more: Open Topography
+LiDAR generates point clouds for digital surface models, digital elevation models and light intensity models.

 3. Catching tax-evaders red-handed by locating new construction and building alterations